-You must figure your principal employment income only if, on January 1, 1999, you lived in a county not having a tax but worked in a county that did have a tax.
-Your principal employment income is income you earned from your main work activity (job) for the entire year.
-See instructions for Section 2, line 1 on page 17 for more information.
+You must figure your principal employment income only if, on January 1, 1999, you lived in a county not having a tax (or lived outof-state), but worked in an Indiana county that did have a tax.
+Your principal employment income is income you earned from your Indiana main work activity (job) for the entire year.
+See instructions for Section 2, line 1 on page 20 for more information.